-By knowing these things, a buyer put money in savings to pay for these big ticket repairs when the time comes.
+By knowing these things, a buyer can put money into savings to pay for these big-ticket repairs when the time comes.
 This kind of information on the inspection report also provides a general time frame of when to expect to pay for repairs in the future.

 The home buyer will be present at the inspection and will have an opportunity to walk through the home with the home inspector to discuss his or her findings.
 This is a good time to learn more about the home and become familiar with it.
 Ask questions of the home inspector.
 A good inspector will be willing to take the time to educate a buyer about the property.
 Questions to ask may include: